 INSTRUCTIONS: Answer "yes" to this question if your organization is able to track clients from one reporting period to the next, even though you cannot track clients from the beginning to the end of the Federal fiscal year.
-The response to this question should be consistent across reporting periods unless there is a change in your organization's data collection process.
-If the response changes from the previous quarter, you will be prompted to confirm the change and provide an explanation for the change in tracking ability.
-Your explanation should provide understanding regarding your current tracking methods.

 - A. Yes - B. No, Not Tracked (proceed to Question 6)